artis-mcrt/artis/artisoptions_doc.md

 constexpr int CUBOID_NCOORDGRID_Y;
 constexpr int CUBOID_NCOORDGRID_Z;

-// non-LTE population solver
-constexpr bool NLTE_POPS_ON;

 // maximum number of NLTE/Te/Spencer-Fano iterations
 constexpr int NLTEITER;

-// this macro function determines which levels of which ions will be treated in full NLTE (if NLTE_POPS_ON is true)
+// this macro function determines which levels of which ions will be treated in full NLTE
 // for now, all NLTE levels should be contiguous and include the ground state
 // (i.e. level indices < X should return true for some X) constexpr bool LEVEL_IS_NLTE(int element_z, int ionstage, int level) { return false; }